Myoko Ski Resorts

 Gozan lodge is at the base of Myoko Suginohara ski resort.
 It has the most fall line, the highest, longest and steepest powder runs (easily accessible thanks to the relaxed ski patrol), the longest piste runs and the best backcountry access out of any of the resorts on the mountain.
-You can lap the gondola all day for long and mellow tree runs or hit the top chair which has some very nice and steep terrain for advanced riders.
+You can lap the gondola all day for long for long, mellow tree runs or hit the top chair which has some very nice and steep terrain for advanced riders.
 It is one of the most frequented places in our backcountry tours and single day tours.
 It’s top chair is the highest of the Myoko Kogen ski resorts by 300m vertical (1000ft), which provides higher quality snow, and more of it!
 Myoko Suginohara’s in-bounds, lift accessible terrain is a higher elevation than any of the backcountry that is regularly accessed by any of the other Myoko Kogen ski resorts.

-Seki Onsen ski resort
+Seki Onsen Myoko ski resort

 310m of vertical